arseniigorkin/pckgchecker/README.md

 # PckgChecker #
 ## Listing Perl modules added/removed to/from the system ##
 ----
+__Description__
+This is a web-software that lists all the present in the local host Perl modules, using AJAX.
+This is an easy-to-use webpage that has only one mission: to show in a real time Perl modules installed in the system.

+But this webpage can trace modules even after their deletion.
+You can see just deleted modules as "deleted" one more minute after they have been wiped.

+The application provides the user with a list of all the modules in the alphabetical order.
+Each module is presented with its name and its version.

 __Languages used:__
 * Perl // _as a server-side_
 * JavaScript // _as a client-side_
 * HTML
 * CSS
-* XML // _for transmitting data_
+* JSON // _for transmitting data_

 __Frameworks used:__
 * Bootstrap 3
 * jQuery
+* File::Find::Rule
+* Cpanel::JSON::XS

 __What I have done__
+* Developed the two-side web-software: server-side is based on Perl script and the client-side is based on JavaScript.
 * Built a dockerfile that builds Ubuntu (last ver.) with fully configured __Apache2__ and __cpanminus__ on board.
 To start a new container you just need to call an image (without any parameters and arguments, like: perl myapp.pl etc..).
 This is a very comfort build that gives me all the power of Apache2 server.
 Using this biuld you feel like if you work on the full machine with a full server.
-* developed a software itself.

 ----
 ###Principles###
-__On the server-side__

-This is a simple web application, based on AJAX technology, for showing online a list of all the installed Perl modules on the local host.

 This program has two parts:

 * __"Frontend"__